AI-Matrix

 Demixing per iteration calculations

-After subtracting the numbers and solving each per iteration, each to the power of up to 5 solves out as.
+After subtracting the numbers and solving each per added amount to the power of up to 5, it solves out as.

 Calculation.startper1per2per3per4per5Result.